Indigenous crafts in Quebec: traditions and new creations for a refined and conscious clientele

 - wall decorations inspired by totem animals;

-Modern indigenous crafts do not copy the past: they keep it alive in a different way, with the same soul and the same respect.
+Modern Indigenous craftsmanship does not copy the past: it makes it live differently, with the same soul and the same respect.

 💛 Choosing a meaningful work

-Acquiring a native piece is choosing a connection.
+Acquiring an Indigenous piece is choosing a connection.

-It is not simply a decorative object, but a work that speaks to the heart.
+It is not merely a decorative object, but a work that speaks to the heart.

 Each creation carries an intention: strength, clarity, peace, courage, or gentleness.

-Owning an Indigenous work of art is to honour the beauty, memory and spirit of a culture that continues to resonate.
+To own an Indigenous work is to honor the beauty, memory, and breath of a culture that continues to vibrate.